metasfresh/metasfresh-documentation/_webui_collection/EN/Outbound_documents_troubleshooting.md

 ---
-title: How do I troubleshoot a failed transmission of a document without an email address?
+title: How do I troubleshoot a failed email transmission of an outbound document?
 layout: default
 tags:
   - Emails and Outbound Documents